Keith

 Keith was the youngest officer to go on to the CID, at the time, with only three years’ service as a uniformed cop.
 It was to become a fascinating, infuriating and incredible time.
 It was a roller-coaster ride which ended with a bump.
 Keith spent 25 years in the police service retiring in 2005 as a Detective Sergeant.
 He then began working for a global business, leading investigations, and currently Heads the Serious and Corporate Investigations Team.

 He still lives in Nottingham and is engaged to Jackie.
-He has four wonderful children, twins, Chris and Andy, who lives with his fiancée Katie, a classical singer.
-Chris and Andy are also writers and have done some amazing bodies of work.
-His son, Harry is at university, doing a degree in Computer Science but has discovered a love of acting and has performed in various productions.
-‘Follow your heart, son’.
-Then there is the lovely chatterbox, Lily, who is 9 years old and without knowing inspires Keith to keep on going.
+He has four wonderful children, twins, Chris and Andy, who lives with his wife Katie, a music teacher Chris and Andy are also writers and have done some amazing bodies of work.
+His son, Harry is at university, doing an acting degree - ‘Follow your heart, son’.
+Then there is the lovely chatterbox, Lily, who is the youngest and without knowing inspires Keith to keep on going.
 There is a lot of creativity in the Wright family!

 Keith has a great relationship with Jackie’s grown up children, Aron and his partner Ayla, Ashley and his wife April, and Callum.
 With all the family interaction it is a wonder any writing gets done at all!